• Skip to primary navigation

 Notes

-• For this recipe, you are using half the box of the curry sauce/roux.
+• For this recipe, you are using half the box of the curry sauce/roux (if you bought 7.8oz curry sauce).
 Store the other half in the refrigerator for a couple of months.
-If you removed the film from the roux, place them in a zip-lock bag and keep it in the fridge.
+If you removed the film from the roux, place it in a zip-lock bag and keep it in the fridge.

 • You can reheat the curry in a microwave.
 Just add a splash of water.
 As the curry sits in the fridge, the sauce gets thicker.
 Adding a little bit of water helps thin out the sauce.